Louis Lehmann/ TORQ. BUILD JOURNAL

 Pricing the prototype path

-The plan: model each part of the device individually via text prompts (disc shell halves, grip sleeves, axle reference), 3D-print them, source the spring and bearings from McMaster-Carr, assemble for under $35 in raw materials.
-The CAD-AI tooling collapses what used to be the highest-friction step in this loop.
+The plan: model each part (disc shell halves, grip sleeves, axle), print them, source the spring and bearings from McMaster-Carr, and assemble v1 for under $35 in materials.

 STEP 05